 How to Participate in an IUB Proceeding

-The following general information is for appearing pro se, without an attorney, at contested case hearings and other proceedings conducted by the Iowa Utilities Board (IUB).
+The following general information is for appearing pro se, without an attorney, at contested case hearings and other proceedings conducted by the IUB.
 This information is provided as a benefit to pro se parties and is not legal authority.
-Those persons appearing without legal counsel are advised to review the actual statutes, administrative rules, and other guidance relevant to appearing in their case.
-This information is not legal advice and persons who intend to appear at hearings or other proceedings conducted by the IUB should consider obtaining legal advice or representation in the proceeding.
+Those appearing without legal counsel are advised to review the actual statutes, administrative rules, and other guidance relevant to appearing in their case.
+This information is not legal advice.
+If you intend to appear at hearings or other proceedings conducted by the IUB, you should consider obtaining legal advice or representation in the proceeding.

 I. Request to participate pro se

-To participate in a contested case or other proceeding before the IUB, a person must file a pleading requesting to appear.
-A contested case proceeding is a docket in which a person’s legal rights, duties, or privileges are to be determined after a hearing.
+To participate in a contested case or other proceeding before the IUB, you must file a pleading requesting to appear.
+A contested case proceeding is a docket in which your legal rights, duties, or privileges are to be determined after a hearing.
 The pleading is usually a petition to intervene as a party in the proceeding.
 A link to a model petition to intervene is available on the IUB's Forms and Applications webpage.

 Intervention means you are a party to the docket and you have the same rights and obligations as any other party.

 As a party you may:

 - Conduct discovery of other parties; that is, ask written questions of the other parties before the hearing.

 - File pleadings that request IUB action or are in response to other parties’ requests for IUB action.